Rules API

 .max_rules = 1000, // Maximum rules allowed

-.max_messages_per_rule = 10, // Max messages to show per match
+.max_messages_per_rule = 10, // Cap messages emitted per matching rule

-.sort_by_severity = false, // Order by severity
+.sort_by_severity = false, // Keep rules sorted by descending priority

 Global Switch Integration